adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 ## Contribute

-The CircuitPython Weekly Newsletter is a CircuitPython community-run newsletter emailed every Tuesday.
+The CircuitPython Weekly Newsletter is a CircuitPython community-run newsletter emailed every Monday.
 The complete [archives are here](https://www.adafruitdaily.com/category/circuitpython/).
 It highlights the latest CircuitPython related news from around the web including Python and MicroPython developments.
 To contribute, edit next week's draft [on GitHub](https://github.com/adafruit/circuitpython-weekly-newsletter/tree/gh-pages/_drafts) and [submit a pull request](https://help.github.com/articles/editing-files-in-your-repository/) with the changes.
 You may also tag your information on Twitter with #CircuitPython.

 Join the Adafruit [Discord](https://adafru.it/discord) or [post to the forum](https://forums.adafruit.com/viewforum.php?f=60) if you have questions.